I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-psgetversion.md

 <p> </p>

 ## -remarks
 <p><b>PsGetVersion</b> returns the requested information, depending on which optional parameter(s) the caller supplies.</p>

 <p>To retrieve the current service-pack number, it is easier and more efficient to make an application-level call within the Win32 environment than to call <b>PsGetVersion</b> during system driver initialization, which then must parse the string it returns at <i>CSDVersion</i>.
 When the registry is initialized, a driver cannot obtain this string from <b>PsGetVersion</b>, but must read the <b>CmCSDVersionString</b> value from the registry. </p>

-<p><b>PsGetVersion</b> returns the requested information, depending on which optional parameter(s) the caller supplies.</p>

-<p>To retrieve the current service-pack number, it is easier and more efficient to make an application-level call within the Win32 environment than to call <b>PsGetVersion</b> during system driver initialization, which then must parse the string it returns at <i>CSDVersion</i>.
-When the registry is initialized, a driver cannot obtain this string from <b>PsGetVersion</b>, but must read the <b>CmCSDVersionString</b> value from the registry. </p>